aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 }
 ```

-Below is some useful info about OSML components:
+Here is some useful information about each of the OSML components:

 ### OSML Model Runner
 This package contains an application used to orchestrate the execution of ML models on large satellite images.
 The